AutomotiveAIChallenge/aichallenge2022-sim/README_en.md

 #### **Autoware PC**
 OS: Ubuntu 20.04
 CPU: Intel Corei7 (8 cores) or higher
 GPU: NVIDIA Geforce GTX 1080 or higher
 Memory: 16 GB or higher
 Storage: SSD 10 GB or higher
 For more information, [click here](https://autowarefoundation.github.io/autoware.universe/main/)  .

 #### **AWSIM PC**
-OS: Ubuntu 20.04 or windows 10
+OS: Ubuntu 20.04 or Windows 10
 CPU: Intel Corei7 (6 cores and 12 threads) or higher
 GPU: NVIDIA Geforce RTX 2080 Ti or higher
 For more information, [click here](https://tier4.github.io/AWSIM/GettingStarted/SetupUnityProject/)  .

 ※PC should be on the same network.